HuanLab/ML4MassSpec/README.md

 ### 3. Set Up Python Virtual Environment with pip

 (Optional) If you skip this step, all packages will be installed system-wide.
 This can work, but may cause conflicts with other projects and is harder to reproduce.
 Using a virtual environment is safer and more reproducible for most users.
+We highly recommend following the steps below to get familiar with virtual environment setup.

 Creating a separate environment keeps this tutorial’s packages isolated and avoids conflicts.
 This is a good habit for any Python project, as it prevents package version clashes and makes it easier to reproduce your work or share it with others.